Bill Oddie Goes Wild: Cornwall in Late Summer

 Species seen: shore crab, pipefish, dormice, badgers, little egrets, butterflies (gatekeeper, red admirals, marbled white, skipper), moths (rosy footman, swallowtailed, scarce silver-lines) and seals.

-The first episode has some superb photography of badgers at dusk, which captivated Oddie: "One of the wildest animals I've ever seen".
+The first episode features photography of badgers at dusk, which captivated Oddie: "One of the wildest animals I've ever seen".
 Although the intention of the series was to look more at wildlife other than birds, it's obvious that they couldn't stop Oddie doing some birding (from the pub car park).
 For Oddie to get views of the seals, he has to lie on his back in the water.
 Whilst this does attract the seals, there are all behind him so unfortunately he can't see anything.
 To add to the humiliation, one of them chews a chunk out of the seat of his wetsuit.
 Oddie later admitted that his wetsuit was inflated as he has a fear of water.

 Clovelly Charter boats were used in this episode for Oddie to get views of the seals.